DETAILED ACTION

 The applied reference has a common applicant and joint inventors with the instant application.
 Based upon the earlier effectively filed date of the reference, it constitutes prior art under 35 U.S.C.
 102(a)(2).
 This rejection under 35 U.S.C.
 102(a)(2) might be overcome by: (1) a showing under 37 CFR 1.130(a) that the subject matter disclosed in the reference was obtained directly or indirectly from the inventor or a joint inventor of this application and is thus not prior art in accordance with 35 U.S.C.
 102(b)(2)(A); (2) a showing under 37 CFR 1.130(b) of a prior public disclosure under 35 U.S.C.
 102(b)(2)(B) if the same invention is not being claimed; or (3) a statement pursuant to 35 U.S.C.
 102(b)(2)(C) establishing that, not later than the effective filing date of the claimed invention, the subject matter disclosed in the reference and the claimed invention were either owned by the same person or subject to an obligation of assignment to the same person or subject to a joint research agreement.

-Regarding claim 1, Shao teaches detecting target nucleic acids in a sample through providing a composition comprising at least one DNA polymerase enzyme and at least one recognition nanostructure wherein the recognition nanostructure comprises a DNA polymerase enzyme-specific DNA aptamer and an inverter oligonucleotide, wherein the adapter has a conserved region and a variable sequence region, wherein the variable sequence region comprises an overhang segment which is complementary to and forms a duplex (duplex stabilizer region) with a portion of the inverter oligonucleotide (pg.
+Regarding amended claim 1, Shao teaches detecting target nucleic acids in a sample through providing a composition comprising at least one DNA polymerase enzyme and at least one recognition nanostructure wherein the recognition nanostructure comprises a DNA polymerase enzyme-specific DNA aptamer and an inverter oligonucleotide, wherein the adapter has a conserved region and a variable sequence region, wherein the variable sequence region comprises an overhang segment which is complementary to and forms a duplex (duplex stabilizer domain) with a portion of the inverter oligonucleotide (pg.
 42 claim 1 lines 11-19).
-Shao also teaches that a longer sequence each for the duplex (duplex stabilizer region) and overhang sequence stabilizes the aptamer binding to the DNA polymerase enzyme (variation of the length and/or composition of the duplex stabilizer region can vary the conformational stability of the nanostructure) (pg.
+Shao also teaches that a longer sequence each for the duplex (duplex stabilizer domain) and overhang sequence stabilizes the aptamer binding to the DNA polymerase enzyme (variation of the length and/or composition of the duplex stabilizer region can vary the conformational stability of the nanostructure) (pg.
 17 lines 21-24).

-Regarding claim 2, Shao teaches that the variable sequence region comprises an overhang segment that is at least 10 nucleotides (variable sequence region is at least 8 nucleotides in length (pg.
+Regarding claim 2, Shao teaches that the variable sequence region comprises an overhang segment that is at least 10 nucleotides (variable sequence region is at least 8 nucleotides in length) (pg.
 42 claim 1 lines 15-16; Figure 1).

 Regarding claim 3, Shao teaches that the inverter oligonucleotide comprising a portion that forms a duplex with the variable sequence region and a portion that forms an overhang segment that is about half the length of the aptamer-inverter duplex, in which the inverter oligonucleotide is about 35 to 45 nucleotides in length providing an overhang segment that is 17 to 22 nucleotides in length (target-specific inverter oligonucleotide forms an overhang of at least 4 nucleotides) (pg.
 42 claim 1 lines 15-19; pg.
 44 claim 5 lines 1-2; pg.
 44 claim 6 lines 1-3).